ydahal1/ydahal1/jokes.md

-My sister bet me $15 that I couldn't build a car out of spaghetti.
-You should have seen the look on her face as I drove pasta.
+You know what they say about cliffhangers...

 [
-Sun Sep 20 00:46:42 UTC 2026
+Mon Sep 21 00:45:57 UTC 2026
  ]